divyadhimaan/lld-playground/concepts/design-patterns/factory.md

-# Factory: Design Pattern
+# Factory: Creational Design Pattern

-> A creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.
+>provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.
 >
 >  It encapsulates object creation logic in a separate method or class, allowing the system to create objects based on given parameters or conditions.